 - Discitis, inflammation of the vertebral discs.

-- Osteoporosis or decrease in bone density.
+- Osteoporosis, or decrease in bone density.

-- Achondroplasia, disease involving the cartilage.
+- Achondroplasia, a disease involving the cartilage.

-Causes of hypolordosis are:
+Causes of Hypolordosis are:

 - Sitting with a bad posture

-- Trauma, more commonly w whiplash injury
+- Trauma, more commonly with whiplash injury

 - Congenital (acquired at birth)